CoolmanCZ/pxview/README.md

 |---     |---    |
 |master  |[![Build status](https://ci.appveyor.com/api/projects/status/github/CoolmanCZ/pxview?svg=true)](https://ci.appveyor.com/project/CoolmanCZ/pxview)|

+*The Windows executable is currently not signed, which will show a warning when you run the .exe.
+Press 'more info' -> 'run anyway' to skip the warning.*

 # Installation

 Simply download and unzip the package from the link below and then execute PxView binary.